COMMUNITY PRESBYTERIAN CHURCH

 P: It is right to give our thanks and praise.

-L: Eternal God, holy and mighty, it is truly right and our greatest joy to give you thanks and praise, and to worship you in every place where your glory abides.
+L: Eternal God, holy and mighty, it is truly right and our greatest joy to give you thanks and praise, and to worship you in every place your glory abides.
 Therefore we praise you, joining our voices with the heavenly choirs and with all the faithful of every time and place, who forever sing to the glory of your name.
-Great is the mystery of faith;
+Great is the mystery of faith!

 P: Christ has died, Christ is risen, Christ will come again.